Semilinear equations for non-local operators: beyond the fractional Laplacian: Auxiliary results in bounded open sets

 The following result appears as \cite[Theorem 4.2]{BD} for the fractional Laplacian.

 \begin{prop} Let $h\in L^1(\partial D, \sigma)$ and let $\mu(d\zeta)=h(\zeta)\sigma(d\zeta)$.
 If $h$ is continuous at $z\in \partial D$, then

 \end{prop} Since the proof is essentially the same as the proof of \cite[Theorem 4.2]{BD}, we omit it.
 Proposition \ref{p:boundary-limit} has the following two consequences.
-Assume that $h$ is nonnegative, continuous, not identically equal to zero, and set $\mu(d\zeta)=h(\zeta)\sigma(d\zeta)$.
-Then since both $M_D\mu$ and $M_D\sigma$ are continuous, we first conclude that there exists $C=C(h)>0$ such that
+Assume that $h$ is nonnegative, continuous in $D$, not identically equal to zero, and set $\mu(d\zeta)=h(\zeta)\sigma(d\zeta)$.
+Then since both $M_D\mu$ and $M_D\sigma$ are continuous and $D$ is bounded, we first conclude that there exists $C=C(h)>0$ such that

 Secondly, there exist $z\in \partial D$, $\epsilon >0$, and $C=C(h)>0$ such that

 Together with \eqref{e:M_D-sigma}, these last two estimates imply that there is a constant $C=C(h)>1$ such that